Mothers Against Plastic

 Typical way restaurants serve kids drinks.

-You’d think that the entire nation, with its pernicious overuse of the Starbucks cups, was incapable of weaning itself from sucking a nipple.
-No wonder waiters knee-jerk response to anyone under five feet tall is to give them a cup with a plastic lid and a straw.
-The minute I walk into any kind of restaurant with my kids, the waiters immediately slap some individually packaged Crayola crayons on the table (Crayola, shame on you!), the kids menu and a cup with lids and drinking straws.
+You’d think that the entire nation was still weaning itself from sucking a nipple.
+The minute I walk into any kind of restaurant with my kids, waiters immediately slap some individually packaged Crayola crayons on the table, the kids menu and a cup with lids and drinking straws.

 I’m sure they think they’re doing me a favor.
 But my kids are not four and five years old, they’re nine and ten.
 Even if they were four or five, whatever happened to a simple used tupperware tub designated for used crayons?